A job advertisement is the first communication between you and your potential employer.

 Want to talk more?
 Call Sam on XXXXX before May 10th and don’t forget to quote the number CW837

-Remember: Inform your referees that you may be adapting your job title to suit the role you’re applying for!
+Remember: Inform your referees that you may be modifying your job title on your resume to suit the role you’re applying for!

 Remember: Also add your name, date, job title and document title to your file name!